kennylajara/number-to-text/README.md

 ## Deploy

-To deploy on a production environment, run the following command:
+To deploy on a production environment, make a copy of `.env-sample`, name it `.env` and change the value of the database credentials.
+Then, run the following command:

 ```
 make up